 As an aid for teachers to get started to create their courses in Canvas, there is a ready-made course room template.
 The template contains many recommended settings for course rooms and contains instructions in a README page.
 You can download the template in Swedish from Canvas Commons.
 Some editing of the template is required before you fill it with course material.

 Easy to do right with the course room template

 The KTH template is designed to simplify for teachers and students, to make it easy to do the right thing.
 We want to simplify the use of Canvas and encourage the use of Canvas' more pedagogically oriented parts.

-The template also contains recommendations for how the course room can be structured and information on where you as a teacher can find tips and support about Canvas, as well as several recommended settings that are missing in the empty course rooms.
+The template also contains recommendations for how the course room can be structured and information on where you as a teacher can find tips and support about Canvas.
+It also has several recommended settings that are missing in the empty course rooms.

-Read more about downloading from Canvas Commons on the page Download a template from Canvas Commons .
+Read more about how to Download a template from Canvas Commons .

 Content of the course room template

 In the following list you will fins the template's settings and created content.
 As all course rooms are created automatically 6 months in advance, the list can differ slightly from reality.

 - Course navigation is limited to the most important functions for students.
 The rest are hidden from students to simplify the course navigation..
 The features shown are:

 - “Home”, to welcome your students to the course.